-“As hearing loss can lead to numerous problems in school, such as difficulty with academic achievement in language arts, vocabulary, arithmetic, and problem solving, we believe it is our duty to help educators inform their students on using technology responsibly,” said Roscoe Anthony, President of Califone.
+“As hearing loss can lead to numerous problems in school, such as difficulty with academic achievement in language arts, vocabulary, arithmetic, and problem solving, we believe it is our duty to help educators inform their students on using technology responsibly,” said Tim Ridgway, Vice President of Marketing for Califone.
 “Pairing with ASHA complements our core principles and works to ensure that we can help more students use technology in the classroom correctly.”

 Every day, students put their hearing at risk, often listening to music above 85 decibels, which is a level hearing experts recommend not be exceeded for prolonged periods.
 ASHA recently found that 40 percent of students reported they set their music players’ volume too loud.

 “There are many steps educators can take to help prevent hearing loss in their students,” said Noma Anderson, president of ASHA.
 “America: Tuned In Today . .
 But Tuned Out Tomorrow? campaign offers suggestions and links to lesson plans that teachers can easily incorporate into their instruction.
 We look forward to working with Califone in disseminating our recommendations to a broad audience: lower the volume, limit listening time and upgrade to high-quality headphones.”

 To begin their collaborative effort, ASHA and Califone will provide links to each other on their respective Web sites and are planning for more collaboration in the near future.